 CAPM or capital assets pricing model recognizes the relationship between expected return and risk to evaluate financial security.
-Thus, the capital assets pricing model determined the expected return on financial security investment. if the expected return is higher than the required rate; financial security accepted otherwise rejected.
+Thus, the capital assets pricing model determined the expected return on financial security investment. if the expected return is higher than the required rate; financial security is accepted otherwise rejected.

-This article will identify and use the CAPM Calculator Excel as example and template in simple steps.
+This article will identify and use the CAPM Calculator Excel as an example and template in simple steps.

 Capital Asset Pricing Model (CAPM) Formula/Equation

 ER = Expected return on a financial security investment

 Firstly, you need to put desired data into the columns such as Risk-free rate of interest/return (Rf); Beta (β); Expected return of market E(Rm) to calculate the CAPM.

 Enter the desired values into the respective fields as shown in the above example.

 Download the template file of the CAPM Excel Calculator

 The security financial market is highly efficient, sophisticated, and competitive, where informed sellers and buyers function.